Cement Rendering Costs

 If building regulations do apply, the council staff will let you know what needs to be done and if there are any fees you need to pay.
 They will also give you the forms to fill out.

-Finding a Tradesman to do Your Rendering Work
+Checklist: Hiring a Tradesman to do Cement Rendering

-When you speak to the rendering specialists, ask them if they have a website or photographs of work they have completed.
-Reading customer feedback will also help you to make a decision.
+- Do they have examples of previous work?
+When speaking to rendering specialists, ask if they have a website or photographs of work they have completed.

-It’s also an idea to ask how long the job is expected to take and how many people will be involved in the work.
-If you want to save money by helping the contractor with part of the work, talk to them about this at the quotation stage.
+- How long will the job take?
+Ask for an estimated timeline and the number of people who will work on your property.
+If you want to save money by helping with some of the work, discuss this at the quotation stage.

-Finally, ask about any guarantees and warranties that come with the rendering work and make sure you are given the documents with the warranty details when the rendering work is complete.
+- Are there any guarantees or warranties?
+Ask about guarantees and warranties for the rendering work and ensure you receive the relevant documents when the job is complete.